mohit5189/CardApp/README.md

 App is sample to list cards in UITableview.

-# Stepe to run project:
+# Steps to run project:
 1. Clone repo in Mac
 2. Run 'pod install' in terminal, by going to root folder.
 3. Open CardApp.xcworkspace